Responsible dog ownership

 Once your dog is registered, you will be issued with a coloured dog tag stating your dog’s number and registration expiry date.
 In addition to the registration tag provided, the owner’s name and address must be attached to its collar.

-If you are thinking about keeping more than two dogs a written application must be made to Council with a non-refundable fee of $55.00 (GST inc).
+If you are thinking about keeping more than two dogs, a completed application must be made to the City with a non-refundable fee of $135 (GST inc).

 Puppies may only be kept until they reach the age of three months.

 Dog exercise areas